 TONY: Totally supported in my reality and by the chapter I keep referring to The Mind and Metadata.
 I won’t repeat what I have already covered in that space.

 8. A silent mind is not a blank mind – the thinking goes right on, but now it passes the synaptic self that continually colours incoming data before sending it out again.
 The thoughts that now come to the mind do not arise from within but originate “off the top”, so to speak, and then, only when dealing with the obvious data on hand at any given time.

 TONY: It is this distinction between a ‘silent mind’ and a ‘blank’ mind that is the key, because unless it is experienced the two would normally be considered the same.
 The word ‘blank’ in this context is like the nightmares of sitting an exam, opening the paper and the mind goes ‘blank’ in response to the questions posed.
 Many of us have been in that scenario – a paralysis of thought, or of thought relevant to that situation certainly.
 The actuality of a silent mind still allows for an automatic access to whatever is required to function normally within the scenario presented in that moment.
 It just is that there are no stories attached to where that response originated from.

 - In this way, the mind is always clear, but not clear of thought per se, only clear of thought that had been clouded and infected by the waters of self.

-Like everything on this path, there is little point in discussing the maybes.
-A silent mind will either happen or not.
+Like everything related to the description of my experience of this path, it is based on my personal observation only.
+I don’t suggest this is the progression of stages or altered reality someone else will experience.
+Moving to deeper levels of that experience, as Amy writes about later in her journey, will either happen or not.
 I have had no control over the steps of this process so far and am not expecting that state of affairs to change!